Owner’s Equity: Balance Sheet Components Part 3

 If the business requires to increase capital, one way is to ask the shareholders.
 In order to raise the capital, an extraordinary general meeting needs to be held.
 At the meeting, the rationale behind the increase is discussed and if the board of directors finds it plausible, the formal process begins.
 The company is responsible to inform current shareholders and have their answers before they take any other actions.
 The reason is that shareholders have the right to invest first.
 They may wish to keep their ownership percentage of the business.
 Another reason is that it directly affects the management of the business.

 When a company makes a profit, it is obligated to divide that profit among its shareholders.
 According to the law in Iran, at least %10 of the profit must be paid as dividend.
 In case the board agrees, the rest can be retained.
 Retained earnings are important to business since they are the easiest type of financing.
 In case there is need for a more investment, a capital raise can be made from retained earnings.

-According to the law (Iran) every company must hold a reserve from its profits.
+According to the Iran commerce law, every company must hold a reserve from its profits.
 A business is obligated to retain %5 of the profits as legal reserve until it is equal to one tenth of the capital.
 When the reserve one tenth of the capital, adding to the legal reserve becomes optional.
 It should be noted that a capital increase cannot be made using the legal reserve.